Bubblin-Superbooks/108-verses-of-gita/interim/manuscript.md

 ###### Spiritual commentary:

-One should eat, move, sleep , make efforts and work by remaining in the after effect poise of kriya.
+One should eat, move, sleep, make efforts and work by remaining in the after effect poise of kriya.
 Otherwise you will not succeed in yoga practice.
 If you follow the disciplines you will not face difficulty.
 Yam labdhva chaparam labhdam manyate nadhikam tatah Yasmin sthito na duhkhena gurunapi vichalyate
 19 (6/22)